tahsin314/40th_place_solution_aptos2019-blindness-detection/README.md

-# Aptos 2019 Blindness Detection: 37th Place Solution
+# Aptos 2019 Blindness Detection: 37th Place Solution (Updated)
 Aravind Eye Hospital in India provided a large set of retina images taken using fundus photography under a variety of imaging conditions.
 A clinician has rated each image for the severity of diabetic retinopathy on a scale of 0 to 4.
 The task of this competition was to train a network that can detect the level of severity.